Jude Saves the World: Controversy

 Mark A. Welsh III, who initially defended McCoul and her academic freedom.
 The original classroom recording and the recording of the conversation with President Welsh were published on social media around September 8 or 9th, by Texas state Rep. Brian Harrison, setting off the series of actions within the university as well as nationwide coverage of the controversy over the following ten days.

 In addition to the firing of McCoul, the dean of the College of Arts and Sciences and the head of the English department were demoted.
 Soon thereafter President Welsh also resigned from his university post.
 According to a report by Fox News on September 10:

 "The Texas A&M University System Board of Regents released a statement Wednesday calling for an audit of all of its courses after a student was allegedly removed from a class for questioning transgender-related course content."

 A report of the firing of McCoul was released on the news service Associated Press on September 11, and further detailed reporting about the matter and the issues involved following upon the resignation of President Welsh, were featured in newspapers such as The New York Times, The Washington Post, The New Republic, USA Today, The Wall Street Journal, in papers focussing on education such as The Chronicle of Higher Education and The College Fix, and on broadcasting networks such as NBCNews, CBS News, and Fox News.

+In September 2025, Texas A&M's Academic Freedom Council, a faculty committee, found that McCoul's firing violated her academic freedom, that it was based on the content of her course, and that former president Welsh did not follow university rules for dismissal.
+The school administration rejected the report, saying that the matter was not about academic freedom and that it did not have jurisdiction, since McCoul already appealed to the Committee on Academic Freedom Responsibility and Tenure, a faculty body that did formal reviews of dismissals.
+In November, the Committee on Academic Freedom Responsibility and Tenure ruled that McCoul was wrongly fired, none of the reasons for her dismissal applied, and that the university did not investigate or follow its own processes.
+It also found that the student ought to have been investigated.